danpanthera/TinhKhoanApp/MIGRATION_COMPLETION_REPORT.md

 ## CONCLUSION: MIGRATION FULLY SUCCESSFUL ✅

-The TinhKhoanApp has been successfully migrated from mock data to a full SQL Server Temporal Tables implementation.
+The KhoanApp has been successfully migrated from mock data to a full SQL Server Temporal Tables implementation.
 All CRUD operations, data deletion, and queries now use real database tables with optimized performance and complete data integrity.

 **Ready for production deployment.**